Back to Knowledgebase

 Choosing a Nipple

-Slow-flow nipples are the best starting point and remain appropriate for most babies through the bottle-feeding phase.
-Faster nipples are not a developmental milestone — they just make the feed quicker, which is the opposite of what paced feeding is trying to achieve.
+Slow-flow nipples are the right starting point and remain appropriate for most babies through the bottle-feeding phase.
+Faster nipples are not a developmental milestone — they simply make the feed quicker, which is the opposite of what paced feeding is trying to achieve.

-If any of that sounds familiar, try the next size up — not several sizes.
+If any of that sounds familiar, try the next size up — not several sizes at once.
+Many babies stay on slow-flow nipples throughout the bottle-feeding phase.

 Paced Feeding and Combination Feeding